dekzitfz/generator-code-base-android/README.md

 3. ```AppModule.kt```

-add migration query to the database builder.

-for details you can also check the TODOs.
+- add migration query to the database builder, for details you can also check the TODOs.

-then rebuild the project, new schema version should be generated, ```2.json```
+- then rebuild the project, new schema version should be generated, ```2.json```

-go to ```MigrationTest.kt``` and run test using device or emulator.
+- go to ```MigrationTest.kt``` and run test using device or emulator.